top of page

 Jerry focuses on practical electrical designs that clearly document the proposed construction scope and remain consistent across the plans, panel schedules, and calculations.
 Before signing and sealing a drawing package, he reviews the underlying engineering and identifies any corrections or additional information needed to accept professional responsibility for the work.

-For facility-upgrade projects, clients work directly with the engineer responsible for the electrical design and permit documents—from the initial scope review through the plan-check responses included in the agreement.
+Facility-upgrade projects are led directly by the PE responsible for the electrical design and permit documents, including the plan-check responses covered by the agreement.